vijayrajpanchall/matic-docs/docs/supernets/operate/local-supernet.md

 Using the `--deployer-key` flag, you will need to replace `<hex_encoded_deployer_private_key>` with the hex-encoded private key of the deployer account that will be used to deploy the smart contracts.
 If you omit the `--deployer-key` option, the default account in your local client will be used.

-> The user is responsible for providing the deployer-key, which should correspond to an address with sufficient funds for deployment.
+> The user is responsible for providing the deployer key, which should correspond to an address with sufficient funds for deployment.
 It is recommended to ensure the account is pre-funded before initiating the deployment process.

 You also need to specify the path to the genesis file using the `--genesis` option, and the endpoint for the JSON-RPC endpoint for the rootchain using the `--json-rpc` option.